Congress demands Pentagon, DOJ investigate child sex assault

 This legal and bureaucratic netherworld also extends to the Pentagon's worldwide network of schools, which afford students fewer protections than public schools if they are sexually attacked by a classmate on campus.
 The federal law that offers help to victims of student-on-student sexual assault, known as Title IX, does not apply to federal education programs, such as those run by the military.

-In a separate letter to Mattis on Thursday, the top Democrat on the Senate education committee demanded answers by early April to a series of questions about how the Department of Defense Education Activity - the military school system that educates 71,000 children - handles assaults on its campuses.
+In a separate letter to Mattis on Thursday, Murray, the top Democrat on the Senate education committee, demanded answers by early April to a long list of questions about how the Department of Defense Education Activity handles assaults on its campuses.

+The military school system that educates some 71,000 children has no specific policy to respond to student-on-student sexual violence and doesn't accurately track the incidents, AP found.
+More than 150 cases weren't disclosed by schools in reports that are meant to alert headquarters to serious incidents.

-"As a mother and grandmother, I cannot tolerate the thought that our military children are not receiving the protection and support they deserve," wrote Sen. Patty Murray, a Washington Democrat.
+"As a mother and grandmother, I cannot tolerate the thought that our military children are not receiving the protection and support they deserve," Murray wrote.
 "I trust you share my outrage."

+Responding to AP's findings prior to publication, the Pentagon said it "takes seriously any incident impacting the well-being of our service members and their families" and promised "appropriate actions" to help juveniles involved in sex assaults.

+The Office of the Secretary of Defense also told AP it considered child-on-child sexual assault to be "an emerging issue" - a characterization that prompted an angry response from Murray.

 Pritchard reported from Los Angeles and Dunklin from Dallas.